grscwf/twin-mt/nero-paths.md

 - There are additional Bad Endings here:
   - Bad Ending: Caged Mild - paw off before leaving.
   - Bad Ending: Caged Harsh - paw off with wand before leaving.
 This is meant to be a little hard to find.
+It requires asking Ivex about the wand, which can be done when the Sprite wants touch or password.
 </details>

 ### 1st Floor Hard